star-juniors/star-juniors.github.io/how-tos/ssh/index.md

 ---
 title: SSH
+parent: How-to's
 ---
-Some useful information about SSH at BNL.
+All you wnated to know about SSH for STAR